 - reviews quarterly performance for every manager in its portfolio.
-If performance seems meaningfully different from expectations, the Company will reach out to discuss in greater detail, perhaps requesting additional analysis from the manager; - updates performance risk quarterly on our internal Portfolio Company Risk Scorecard; and - quantify the return (excess and absolute) correlations between managers.
+If performance seems meaningfully different from expectations, the Company will reach out to discuss in greater detail, perhaps requesting additional analysis from the manager; - updates performance risk quarterly on our internal Portfolio Company Risk Scorecard; - quantifies the return (excess and absolute) correlations between managers; and - Board reviews performance of new investments on an annual look-back basis.